jordij/samdi-get/README.md

 $ python main.py 1-1-2018 4-1-2018 ./output.csv
 ```

+Notes:

-Note: input dates expected to be in `%m-%d-%Y` format.
+- Input dates expected to be in `%m-%d-%Y` format.
+- Request might take a while since there's a `sleep(5)` after each request.
+Just to let the SAMDI server take a rest ;)